Are You Concerned About Changes in Your Child’s Mood and Behavior?

 I’m overwhelmed as it is.
 How will I find time to come to child counseling?

 While one-on-one sessions with your child are a huge part of the therapy process, your role is equally important.
 It’s essential that you also get the care and support you need, especially if you’re stressed and worn out.
 In sessions, you can develop important parenting skills that can help you feel more empowered, capable and resilient.
 And, by developing these skills, you can offer your child consistency at home and continue all of the good work he or she has accomplished in sessions.
 Consistency is especially helpful for children of divorce.
 The time you spend in therapy will be an investment in your wellbeing, your child’s wellbeing and the harmony of the whole family.

 My child doesn’t want to go to therapy.

 Even though it may feel painful, we encourage you to bring your child anyway, despite his or her protests.
 If your child seems disruptive, sullen, angry or changed in some other way, it’s important to get him or her help sooner rather than later.
-And, your child is likely to start enjoying therapy after the first few sessions.
+And, your child is likely to start enjoying therapy after the first few sessions with their child counselor.
 Therapy can be a comforting, fun place for him or her to try new things and begin to feel better.

 We invite you to give Eddins Counseling Group a call at 832-559-2622, contact us, or schedule an appointment for more information about play therapy, child and adolescent counseling and our practice in Houston, TX.